GLOBAL MARKETS-Global shares, U.S. yields rise as investors eye rates, earnings | Headlines

 Yet, markets are also anticipating buoyant results from major U.S. companies including Alphabet Inc, Meta Platforms Inc, Intel Corp and Microsoft Corp , whose performance has mostly underpinned the nearly 19% year-to-date gain in the benchmark S&P 500.
 "The most over-used phrase in this industry is 'cautiously optimistic' but that is where we are," said Tom Plumb, portfolio manager at Plumb Balanced Fund.

-On Wall Street, the Dow Jones Industrial Average rose 0.55% to 35,422.7, the S&P 500 gained 0.45% to 4,556.94 and the Nasdaq Composite added 0.2% to 14,060.94.
+On Wall Street, the three main indexes closed higher, led by gains in financial, consumer discretionary, technology and energy stocks.
+The Dow Jones Industrial Average rose 0.52% to 35,411.24, the S&P 500 gained 0.40% to 4,554.64 and the Nasdaq Composite added 0.19% to 14,058.87.
 "The consensus is for the Fed to raise by 25 basis points and then some more indication that they could be at the end.
-We don't have much insight that it would be different but if it is then it would dramatically increase the volatility of markets," Plumb added.
+We don't have much insight that it would be different but if it is, then it would dramatically increase the volatility of markets," Plumb added.

-Oil prices rose by more than 2% to a three-month high buoyed by tightening supply, rising U.S. gasoline demand, hopes for Chinese stimulus measures and technical buying.
-Brent futures rose 2.24% to $82.89 a barrel, while U.S. West Texas Intermediate (WTI) crude rose 2.49% to $79.89.
+Oil prices rose by more than 2% to a near three-month high buoyed by tightening supply, rising U.S. gasoline demand, hopes for Chinese stimulus measures and technical buying.
+Brent futures rose 2.1% to settle at $82.74 a barrel, while U.S. West Texas Intermediate (WTI) crude rose 2.1%, to settle at $78.74.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)